andromash/jv-internet-shop-romash/README.md

 add product, delete product.
 Admin does not have a cart and can not create order.

 Also, it is predicted that roles can be combined.
 So if user has two roles - it can do both.

+If you want to enter as Admin, there's address /admin/add  which will add new user with Admin's role

+login: testAdmin

+password: 1111

+But first of all, there's file init_db.sql which holds sql script for creating appropriate DB.
+So run this code in MySQL in your machine first